 Preparation of this accessibility statement

-This statement was last reviewed on 27 September 2022.
+This statement was prepared on 27 September 2022.

-We aim to improve the overall accessibility score and levels AA and AAA by fixing some of the issues listed earlier in this statement.
-We aim to do this as quickly as possible, but hope to see progress on these numbers by the end of 2022.
+We aim to improve the overall accessibility score and levels AA and AAA further by fixing some of the issues listed earlier in this statement.